Intermediate Care Extension to Hospital To Home

 TIMEFRAMES & RESOURCE

-- A kick off workshop will be held mid July 2021 to outline the work involved;
+- A kick off workshop will be held in Spring to outline the work involved

-- The technical partner will build the capability with monthly collaboration workshops requiring input from all partners during Summer 2021;
+- The technical partner will build the capability with monthly collaboration workshops requiring input from all partners during Spring/Summer 2022

-- Expected delivery date of Intermediate Care is Autumn 2021;
+- Expected delivery date of Intermediate Care is late Summer/Autumn 2022

 - It is estimated that each collaborating partner will need to commit 4 hours a month to this project